Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Aging of Chianti

 These wines are also classified based on their aging requirements.
-Chianti Riserva wines are aged for a minimum of two years, while Chianti Gran Selezione wines are aged for at least 30 months and are made from grapes grown exclusively in the Chianti Classico zone.
+Chianti Classico Riserva wines are aged for a minimum of two years, while Chianti Gran Selezione wines are aged for at least 30 months and are made from grapes grown exclusively in the Chianti Classico zone.

 In the past, Chianti wines were often associated with the straw basket or fiasco bottle, but today, the wines are bottled in traditional glass bottles with the iconic black rooster symbol of the Chianti Classico DOCG on the label.
 The use of this trademark is controlled by the chianti classico consortium.